NextGenRF-Design-Inc/bytepipe_sdk/src/rflan/README.md

 ```
 export PATH=/cygdrive/c/Xilinx/Vitis/2021.1/bin/:$PATH
-make -f ../src/rflan_iqdma/Makefile sw
+make -f ../src/rflan/Makefile sw
 ```

-The script will generate the hardware platform, board support package, and rflan_iqdma application.
+The script will generate the hardware platform, board support package, and rflan application.
 Once the script is finished the project can be openend using Vitis with the workspace set to `workspace/rflan_iqdma`.

 [![building_rpu](docs/building_rpu.png)](https://youtu.be/C1oRql9CMOM)